mskcc/tempo/docs/running-the-pipeline.md

 Accepted values for the **ASSAY** column are `exome` and `genome`.\
 Accepted values for the **TARGET** column are `agilent` and `idt`.\
-Read further details on these parameters [here](bioinformatics-components.md#genome-versus-exome).
+Read further details on these parameters [here](reference-resources.md#genomic-intervals).

-_Note: It is important that **LANE** values be descriptive, as the combination of *SAMPLE* and *LANE* values must be unique.
-Duplicate non-unique values cause errors._

 ### The Pairing File

 The pipeline needs to know which tumor and normal samples are to be analyzed as matched pairs.
 This files provides that pairing by referring to the sample names as provided in the **SAMPLE** column in the mapping file.

 Example: